 Family Court Custody Mediation, also known as Child Custody Recommending Counseling, is required under Family Code Section 3170 anytime a dispute regarding custody or visitation is brought before the court.
 Prior to a hearing on the issues, parties will be referred to mediation to allow them an opportunity to arrive at an agreement which will be in the "best interests of the child".

 WHAT IS CHILD CUSTODY RECOMMENDING COUNSELING:

 Superior Court of California, County of Humboldt is a "recommending" county.
 This means that if the parties are unable to come to an agreement regarding custody and/or visitation the mediator will act as a Child Custody Recommending Counselor and write a report to the court recommending a possible resolution.
 The Child Custody Recommending Counselor will base this recommendation on the statements of both parties and a background check of any ancillary sources the Recommending Counselor finds necessary to arrive at a recommendation.
 This is only a recommendation which the Court, the parties and their attorney will be provided prior to a hearing on the issues.

 WHAT DO I NEED TO BRING:

 Parties are not expected to bring any documentation to the mediation.
 The mediator, acting as a Child Custody Recommending Counselor, will request that the parties sign a Release of Information allowing the Recommending Counselor to contact any sources needed to write a report to the court.
-The parents are required to bring any minor child age seven (7) and older to the mediation.
+The parties must attend the mediation in person and bring any minor child age seven (7) and older to the mediation.
+Under limited circumstances, the parties may be permitted to participate in the mediation by telephone.
+This requires a showing of good cause as set forth in the court’s Telephonic Mediation Procedure.

 Parties are required to review the following orientation video to familiarize themselves with mediation and concepts that could assist them in arriving at a parenting plan which will be in the best interest of their child(ren).